ropensci/hoardr/cran-comments.md

 This patch release was submitted in response to a notification from the CRAN team regarding a test failure which emerged recently.

+## revdepcheck results

+We checked 11 reverse dependencies (5 from CRAN + 6 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 # hoardr 0.5.3

 This patch release was submitted to CRAN because the maintainer of the project